pa11y/pa11y-dashboard/README.md

 ### Create a new issue

 Check the [issue tracker][issues] for similar issues before creating a new one.
-If the problem that you're experiencing is not covered by one of the existing issues, you can [create a new issue][create-issue].
+If the problem that you're experiencing is not covered by one of the existing issues, you can [create a new issue][issues-create].
 Please include your node.js and MongoDB version numbers, and your operating system, as well as any information that may be useful in debugging the issue.

 ## Support and migration